websemantics/journey/README.md

 # The River

+It is often helpful to use metaphors and analogies to deliver information.
+The acquisition of knowledge and how it integrates with past experiences can be complicated to talk about abstractly.
+Then I thought why not use a metaphone to do so, hence the River.

 A river is commonly used metaphor to represent the flow of life.
 A river can also represent a number of concepts during the learning journey of a person.

 Branching streams which later rejoin could represent someone's acquiring knowledge to support whatever they are currently working on, and integrating it back later on.

-A river could branch into a dry land turning into it green as representation of learning a new subject.
+A river could branch into a dry land turning it green, an analogy of learning a new subject.
 Ponds and water reservoir can be form by a river possibly to represent accumulation and new contributions to knowledge.

-A river can form waterfalls which might represent a climax of understanding an conquering a challenge.
+A river can form waterfalls which might represent a climax of understanding, a eureka moment or simply conquering a challenge.

 # Thoughts